FluegelsApps/iot-utilities/docs/main/ble_connect.md

 #### Controlling the Hue Lamp using the app

 The IoT-Utilities App can be used to fully control the Philips Hue Lamps.
 The app provides an interface to do so.

+#### 1) Main state button

+This is the main button to control the state of the lamp.

+#### 2) Brightness control slider

+This slider can be used to set the brightness of the lamp (Values between 0 and 100%)

+#### 3) Color control button

+This button can be used to change the color of the lamp.
+Tapping the button will show a color selection dialog.
+This dialog can be used to select any color from the RGB-Space.

+#### 4) Temperature control button

+This button can be used to change the color temperature of the lamp.
+Tapping the button will show a dialog to select the color temperature.
+The app currently only supports different color temperature presets (default, cold, warm).

+#### 5) Animation control button

+This button can be used to start an animation on the lamp.
+Tapping the button will show a dialog to select an animation.
+Tap the same animation again to stop it.